PowerDNS/pdns/pdns/README-dnsdist.md

-The wonderful thing about this last solution is that it can also be used for things where a domain might possibly be legit, but it is still causing load on the system and slowing down the internet for everyone.
+The wonderful thing about this last solution is that it can also be used for things where a domain might possibly be legit, but it is still causing load on the system and slowing down the Internet for everyone.
 With such an abuse server, 'bad traffic' still gets a chance of an answer, but without impacting the rest of the world (too much).